Mayo Innovation Scholars

 Formerly the Mayo Scholars Program, MISP was designed in 2006 by retired Medtronic executive, John Meslow.
 Together with the Mayo Clinic Office of Intellectual Property, now Mayo Clinic Ventures, and the Minnesota Private College Council, Meslow created a unique program to place students from a variety of disciplines at the interface of innovations in science and medicine and the fields of intellectual property, marketing and business development.

 MISP offers an opportunity for selected graduate students and undergraduate science and business students to research projects submitted by Mayo Clinic professionals through several Mayo Clinic departments, including Mayo Clinic Ventures, the College of Medicine, the Center for Innovation and Global Business Solutions.
-Now in its seventh year, MISP continues to be an innovative model for student experiential learning.
+Now in its ninth year, MISP continues to be an innovative model for student experiential learning.